-It is sticky, thick, and sweet and made from coconut milk, brown sugar, and rice flour.
-It is packaged in small cute sizes and this is one of the most favorite desserts among Penang tourists and the locals.
+Sticky, thick, and sweet, Dodol is made from coconut milk, brown sugar, and rice flour.
+It is packaged in small cute sizes, is a Penang souvenir halal and is undoubtedly one of the most favorite Penang goodies among tourists and the locals.

 Address: Dodol Penang by FnC Kola, No 6 & 7, Gerai Perda, Kuala Sungai Pinang, 11010